EGI-Federation/documentation/content/en/users/aai/check-in/vos/_index.md

 ![COmanage-petition-approve-deny](./check-in-approve-deny-petition.png)

 In the petition view you can also view user's assurance per linked identity under `Assurance` section.
+More information about identity assurance can be found [here](../../../../providers/check-in/sp#identity-assurance).

 ![COmanage-petition-assurance](./check-in-assurance-petition-view.png)

-If you need to further investigate user information before accepting or denying membership you can navigate to his/ her profile by clicking the enrollee name under `Attached Identities` (in Petition View).
+The complete user profile can be found by clicking the enrollee name under `Attached Identities` (in Petition View).

 ![COmanage-petition-attached-identities](./check-in-petition-view.png)

 At user profile you can find also information about Organisation Identities.
 An Organisation Identity, among others, includes information about `Certificates` and `Assurances`.

 ![COmanage-user-org-identities](./check-in-org-identities.png)